The Soup (Seinfeld): Plot

-Bania joins George and Jerry at Monk's; this time he orders a sandwich.
-Jerry insists his obligation is fulfilled, overruling Bania's protests that they didn't eat in a fancy restaurant.
+Bania joins George and Jerry at Monk's; this time he orders soup and a sandwich.
+Jerry insists his obligation is fulfilled, overruling Bania's protests that they did not eat in a fancy restaurant.
 Jerry is so overcome with disgust for Bania's manipulation that he gives the Armani suit to Simon.
 George feels uncomfortable in Monk's, because the playful banter he enjoyed with Kelly before has been replaced on her part with a cold formality that borders on rudeness.
-After asking Hildy, Kramer informs George that Kelly doesn't have a boyfriend.
+After asking Hildy, Kramer informs George that Kelly does not have a boyfriend.
 George badgers Jerry and Elaine to go to Reggie's.
 They find Reggie's does not offer the meals they have grown accustomed to at Monk's.

 At his apartment, Jerry is out of food for Hildy, who is in a bad mood because she got fired after Kramer made too many calls to her workplace.
 George decides to try the same trick with Kelly, reasoning that Kelly is the one who should have to leave because he had been going to Monk's far longer than she had been working there.

-Back at Monk's, Kelly informs Jerry and Elaine that she isn't going to work there anymore.
-Her boss, fed up with calls, bans George from Monk's.
-Bania attempts to reclaim the suit from Jerry.
-Simon arrives to announce that he has a job interview and is a shoo-in thanks to the suit Jerry gave him, so he will be staying in the country indefinitely.
-As he's leaving, Elaine tells Bania where his suit is, and a heated Bania rushes outside to attack Simon.
-Jerry and Elaine salute each other in triumph, while George has no option but to eat by himself at Reggie's.
+Back at Monk's, Kelly informs Jerry and Elaine that Bloomingdale's ordered a bunch of her clips, so she is not going to be working there anymore.
+Her boss, fed up with calls, tells both Jerry and Elaine that if George returns, he'll "turn him into my own personal hand puppet."
+Bania shows up and resentfully asks Jerry where the suit is.
+Simon arrives to announce that he has a job interview and is a shoo-in, thanks to the Armani suit, so he will be staying in the country indefinitely.
+This is not news Elaine wants to hear, so she calls, "Hey, Kenny.
+You still want to get that suit back?
+There it goes."
+Following her pointing finger, a heated Bania dashes outside to grab it from Simon.
+Hearing cries of "Unhand me!" and "Take it off!", and then the unmistakable sound of cloth ripping, Jerry and Elaine salute each other in triumph.
+Meanwhile, George dines alone at Reggie's.